Xia0ben/IQPlayground/README.md

 	+ For queries, input the query in terminal
 	+ Parallel scan all posting-lists to find each DOCID that has all search terms at least once
 	+ Consider all queries are only conjunctive and aggregate the scores as a simple sum of the score of each term for each document
-	+ Sort document list by term and output DOCIDs of the 5 first ones in terminal
+	+ Sort document list by score and output DOCIDs of the 5 first ones in terminal

 - All others learn Python through at least the QuickStart and the PEP8 (ideally with Learn Python the hard way if they can)